kdandy1/Cocai/README.md

 One deviation from my template repo that I'm making in CoCai is the package manager.
 I'm using [uv](https://docs.astral.sh/uv/) instead of [Poetry](https://python-poetry.org/).
 This departure is largely inspired by Stuart Ellis's blog post, [Modern Good Practices for Python Development](https://www.stuartellis.name/articles/python-modern-practices/#use-a-project-tool).
 To summarize, `uv` is faster, closer to Python standards, and more space-efficient.
 I recommend you to give it a try.

+Here's the bare-minimum code to get the chatbot up and running:

 ```python
 # import the necessary libraries here
 px.launch_app()